mikaelvesavuori/figmagic/README.md

 Figmagic comes with a set of templates for several file formats.
 In case you want to customize these, you should respect and keep any substitution tags that exist in the original files; removing them may cause your templates to function incorrectly.
 For example, the React template includes a substitution tag called `{{NAME_STYLED}}` which will be changed to your adjusted element name with a "Styled" suffix.
 Removing it would make your generated code useless as-is.

-The recommended way of adding and using your own templates would be to copy-paste any/all existing templates from Figmagic into your project, pointing the `.figmagicrc` configuration to your local copies, and then modifying them as needed.
+The recommended way of adding and using your own templates would be to copy-paste any/all existing templates from Figmagic into your project, pointing the configuration file to your local copies, and then modifying them as needed.

 ## Token formatting and conversions